thomazyazima/thomazyazima.github.io/week-1/13-get-to-know-your-group.md

 Send your accountability group an email with the following information:

-* Name
+- Name
-* Location
+- Location
+- Why you're attending DBC
-* Favorite websites
+- Your Favorite websites
-* Gregorc Thinking Style (Abstract Random, Abstract Sequential, Concrete Random, Concrete Sequential)
-* Learning style (Visual, Aural, Kinesthetic, Multimodal)
+- When the best time for you to pair is

 ## Release 1: Share your work
 **DOUBLE CHECK THAT YOU HAVE ISSUES ENABLED AS A FEATURE ON BOTH OF YOUR REPOSITORIES**

 Once you've completed the week's work, send them:
-* link to your forked `phase-0-unit-1` repository
+- link to your forked `phase-0-unit-1` repository
-* link to your [USERNAME].github.io site
+- link to your [USERNAME].github.io site
-* link to your wireframe html page

 Once you receive someone's repository link, take a moment to review your accountability member's reflections in their various challenges.
 Then leave feedback for them using the instructions on ["How to Create an Issue"](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/review.md).